 The Fund is indirectly dependent on the amount of the Royalty paid by SIR to the Partnership.
 The amount of this Royalty is dependent on Pooled Revenue.
 Pooled Revenue is the revenue of the SIR Restaurants included in Royalty Pooled Restaurants.
-As at September 30, 2018, there were 57 restaurants included in Royalty Pooled Restaurants.
+As at December 31, 2018, there were 57 restaurants included in Royalty Pooled Restaurants (56 operating restaurants and one closed restaurant).
 Increases or decreases in Pooled Revenue are derived from SSS(4) growth or declines, and new or permanently closed SIR Restaurants subject to the SIR Rights.
 Pooled Revenue is affected by the risks associated with the operations and financial condition of SIR, the commercial foodservice industry generally and the casual and fine dining segment of the commercial foodservice industry in particular.

-The following table sets out Pooled Revenue for the three-month and nine-month periods ended September 30, 2018 and September 30, 2017:
+The following table sets out Pooled Revenue for the three-month and 12-month periods ended December 31, 2018 and December 31, 2017: